sikwong2/amazon/README.md

 ## Getting Started

-To get started with the UCSC Amazon project, you need to have Docker and Node.js installed on your system.
+To get started with the UCSC Amazon project, you need to have Docker and Node.js LTS installed on your system.

 1. Clone the repository:
    ```sh